ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After that, the Group Manager creates a new group-membership resource accessible at ace-group/GROUPNAME to nodes that want to join the OSCORE group, as specified in {{Section 6.1 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Note that such group membership-resource comprises a number of sub-resources intended to current group members, as defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}} and {{Section 8 of I-D.ietf-ace-key-groupcomm-oscore}}.

-From then on, the Group Manager will rely on the current group configuration to build the Joining Response message defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
+From then on, the Group Manager will rely on the current group configuration to build the Join Response message defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
 Furthermore, the Group Manager generates the following pieces of information, and assigns them to the newly created OSCORE group.

 * The OSCORE Master Secret.